-An all-new model, the Cadillac ATS arrives on the scene with up-to-date styling, a well-equipped interior and an engaging driving feel that allows it to compete strongly with its rivals.
+A recent addition to the Cadillac lineup, the ATS boasts up-to-date styling, a well-equipped interior and an engaging driving feel that allow it to compete strongly with its rivals.
 Smaller and less expensive than Cadillac's CTS, the ATS aims right at the heart of German-engineered titans like the Audi A4 and BMW 3 Series that dominate this market of sport sedans.

-Historically, Cadillac has not had much to offer in the compact sport sedan segment, but the ATS distances itself from the small, underpowered, front-wheel-drive sedans of the brand's past.
+Historically, Cadillac has never really offered a true compact sport sedan (the old Cimarron is best forgotten).
+But the ATS effectively fills that gap.
 Sharp, agile and desirable, the ATS is helping to redefine Cadillac for a new generation.

 Current Cadillac ATS

+Inside the ATS's cabin there's an abundance of tasteful styling and quality materials.
+Overall comfort is fine, although the rear seats will leave taller passengers feeling cramped.
+When it comes to holding the driver and front passenger securely in spirited driving, the standard front seats are up to the task; the optional sport seats don't really provide any advantage here.
 Similar to a smartphone's screen, the CUE (Cadillac User Experience) infotainment screen responds to swipes, taps or flicks, lighting up as you touch it.
-We like the familiarity of its design, but it reacts to commands more slowly than desired and lacks easily accessible, intuitive central features like a volume knob.
-This touchscreen system is available across Cadillac's full lineup, and while it is aesthetically pleasing, we hope that it will become easier to use in the future.
+We like the familiarity of its design, but it's sometimes slow to react to commands and lacks easily accessible, intuitive controls like a volume knob.
 As it stands, the amount of attention required to operate CUE can be distracting.

-When choosing a compact sport sedan, be sure to consider the Cadillac ATS.
-While it falls marginally behind in areas like trunk space and power with the base engine, the Cadillac ATS compares very well to its rivals in terms of price, standard and optional features and handling.
+While it falls marginally behind in areas like trunk space and power with the base engine, the Cadillac ATS otherwise compares very well to its rivals in terms of price, standard and optional features and handling.
 We feel it's a legitimate option for any entry-level luxury sport sedan shopper.